ActivitySim/populationsim/docs/application_configuration.rst

 **Output Tables for weighting mode**:

-To obtain the final weights by household ID, the seed geography weights table must be specified in the YAML settings file as below:
+To obtain the final weights by household ID, the seed geography weights table must be specified in the yaml settings file as below:

 ::